aminagraho/people-counter-esp32/README.md

 # people-counter-esp32

-# Overview
+## Overview

-People Counter System is an IoT-based project developed using ESP32, ultrasonic sensors, Firebase Realtime Database and a web dashboard.
+Smart People Counter System is an IoT-based project developed using ESP32, ultrasonic sensors, Firebase Realtime Database and a web dashboard.

 The system detects people entering and leaving a room, tracks occupancy in real time, displays information on an OLED screen and synchronizes data with Firebase for remote monitoring through a web application.

+---

 # Features